 The AC thing is Alternating Current, so 120 times a second the voltage between hot and neutral wire changes from a positive swing to a negative swing.
 Since a full cycle is both a positive and negative swing, that’s 60 cycles per second, also known as Hertz or Hz.

-All modern electrical appliances (and your RV) should have the incoming Neutral wire isolated from the chassis.
-The Chassis is connected (bonded) to the incoming Ground wire in the power cord, officially known as the EGC (Equipment Grounding Conductor), and also know as the Safety Ground.
+All modern electrical appliances (and your RV) should have the incoming neutral wire isolated from the chassis.
+The chassis is connected (bonded) to the incoming ground wire in the power cord, officially known as the EGC (Equipment Grounding Conductor), and also known as the safety ground.

 Getting the hot and neutral wires swapped in your extension cord is known as a reversed “polarity,” even though that’s a poor choice of words which causes much confusion.
 That’s because the AC voltage itself reverses polarity 120 times a second (see above).